 Surrey Countryside Partnerships team

-The Surrey Countryside Partnerships team is an established county-wide countryside management service, working with the essential support of volunteers and local communities, as well as providing apprenticeship and training opportunities for young people.
-The Team comprises:
+The Surrey Countryside Partnerships team is an established county-wide countryside management service, working with the vital support of volunteers, with and within local communities, as well as providing voluntary placements for young people.

 - Downlands Partnership - working predominately on rare chalk grassland sites across northeast Surrey and into the neighbouring areas of Croydon and Sutton, including the provision of a conservation grazing service.

-- Lower Mole Partnership - works at various woodlands and helps to manage commons and improve public access in north Surrey and into Kingston.
+- Lower Mole Partnership - works at various woodlands and helps to manage commons and improve public access across north Surrey and into Kingston.

 Other countryside conservation partnerships in Surrey